camlab-bioml/rakaia/README.md

 - imaging mass cytometry (IMC)
 - immunofluorescence (IF)
-- spatial transcriptomics such as 10X Visium Spatial Gene Expression (V1 & V2), Xenium, and others
+- spatial transcriptomics such as 10X Visium Spatial Gene Expression (V1, V2, HD), Xenium, and others

 Tools in the rakaia application include: